adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *7th July - 15th July*

-In the seventh week I focused on exploring RadioGx and PharmacoGx R Bioconductor packages from BHKLab and a statistical test “t-test” to understand how I can utilise this for a radiogenomic analysis in in our Shiny App.
+I focused on exploring RadioGx and PharmacoGx R Bioconductor packages from BHKLab and a statistical test “t-test” to understand how I can utilise this for a radiogenomic analysis in in our Shiny App.
 Radiogenomic analysis combines radiobiological data with genomic data to uncover insights into how different cell lines respond to radiation therapy.
 Utilizing tools like the T-test and RadioGx can significantly enhance our understanding of these responses and lead to more effective cancer treatments.

 *15th July - 21th July*